davenverse/shellfish/docs/examples/index.md

 # Working with Files

-Here you'll find a curated collection of code examples that show the library in action.
+Here you will find a curated collection of code examples that show the library in action.

 ## Scores